Lands’ End (NASDAQ:LE) Issues Q2 2021 Earnings Guidance

-Lands’ End (NASDAQ:LE) last released its earnings results on Tuesday, June 1st.
-The company reported $0.08 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.29) by $0.37.
-Lands’ End had a return on equity of 9.60% and a net margin of 2.23%.
-The business had revenue of $321.30 million for the quarter, compared to the consensus estimate of $283.20 million.
-Equities research analysts predict that Lands’ End will post 1 EPS for the current fiscal year.

-In other Lands’ End news, CEO Jerome Griffith sold 8,762 shares of the stock in a transaction dated Thursday, June 3rd.
-The stock was sold at an average price of $35.03, for a total value of $306,932.86.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, EVP Sarah W. Rasmusen sold 8,223 shares of the stock in a transaction dated Wednesday, March 31st.
-The shares were sold at an average price of $24.59, for a total value of $202,203.57.
-Corporate insiders own 3.00% of the company’s stock.
+In related news, CEO Jerome Griffith sold 8,762 shares of the company’s stock in a transaction on Thursday, June 3rd.
+The shares were sold at an average price of $35.03, for a total value of $306,932.86.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Sarah W. Rasmusen sold 8,223 shares of the company’s stock in a transaction on Wednesday, March 31st.
+The stock was sold at an average price of $24.59, for a total transaction of $202,203.57.
+3.00% of the stock is owned by insiders.

 Lands' End, Inc operates as a uni-channel retailer of casual clothing, accessories, footwear, and home products in the United States, Europe, Asia, and internationally.
 It operates through U.S. eCommerce, Lands' End Outfitters, Europe eCommerce, Japan eCommerce, Third Party, and Retail segments.